mhoritani/adverity-form-builder/README.md

-# Adverity Dynamic Form System
+# FormForge – Dynamic Form System for Adverity

 A React-based form system that renders forms dynamically from JSON schemas.
 Built as a POC to demonstrate architecture with TypeScript, modern React patterns, and robust validation.